DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Experimental Results

-Overall, the strong \emph{relative} performance of \sys-base likely reflects the efficiency of the data-processing semantic operators~\cite{patel_semantic_2025} that \sys-base uses to perform LLM-based filtering, ranking and summarization of sources to generate its report.
-Notably, \sys-base still demonstrates significant room for improvement and far from saturates \sys-Bench, especially on key Knowledge Synthesis and Retrieval Quality metrics, including Nugget Coverage, Reference Coverage, Document Importance, which represent opportunities for future work.
+Overall, the strong \emph{relative} performance of \sysref likely reflects the efficiency of the data-processing semantic operators~\citep{patel_semantic_2025} that \sysref uses to perform LLM-based filtering, ranking and summarization of sources to generate its report.
+Notably, \sysref still demonstrates significant room for improvement and far from saturates \sys-Bench, especially on key Knowledge Synthesis and Retrieval Quality metrics.